Real-life Near-Death LitRPG Experience

 Oh dear, she did know only half of it.

 The second surgery didn’t go well again.
-I lost a lot of blood and woke up in intensive care.
+While they removed the hematoma that pushed against my lungs, I lost a lot of blood and woke up in intensive care.
 Afterward, my health got a bit better every day.
 Soon I could speak two words in a row.
 Five days later, I received my first solid meal.
 Six days later, I ordered takeaway because I was thoroughly fed up.

 Now, over three weeks have passed.
 Yesterday, I stopped the pain medication, and it’s fine.
 I can walk a mile without problems but can’t carry heavy stuff until the scar tissue is fully healed.
 I’m recuperating quite well.